3 hours of an interview decides your next 1-3 years of living.

 If you want to know what is inside the book, take a look at the table of contents.

-✔︎ A proven system of how to prepare for each step of a job interview, pass it successfully, get an offer, and land a job.
+✅ A proven system of how to prepare for each step of the job interview, successfully ace them and get a high value software engineer job.

-✔︎ How to get a job offer even without a degree and work experience.
+✅ How to get a software engineer job without a degree and work experience.

-✔︎ Exactly how to prepare for behavioral, problem solving, and technical interviews.
+✅ Exactly how to prepare for behavioral, problem solving, and technical interview questions.

-✔︎ How to behave in the interview to look like confident and high value candidate.
+✅ How to behave at the job interview to look like a confident and high value candidate.

 BONUS #1: The most optimized Resume template that gave me 25+ interview invitations.